ganrad/aks-aspnet-sqldb-rest/README.md

     Connecting to the server.
     Successfully added the agent
     Testing agent connection.
-    2018-12-23 05:26:36Z: Settings Saved.
+    2020-06-03 21:58:22Z: Settings Saved.
     Scanning for tool capabilities.
     Connecting to the server.
-    2018-12-23 05:26:39Z: Listening for Jobs
+    2020-06-03 21:58:24Z: Listening for Jobs
     ```

-    Minimize this terminal window for now as you will only be using it to view the results of an Azure DevOps build.
-Before proceeding, open another terminal (WSL Ubuntu/Putty) window and login (SSH) into the Linux VM.
+    Minimize this terminal window for now as you will only be using it to view the results of an Azure DevOps build/release.
+Before proceeding, open another terminal (WSL/Putty/Git bash) window and login (SSH) into the Linux VM.

-In subsequent sections, we will configure *Azure DevOps Services* to use the build container as a *self-hosted* agent to perform application and container builds.
+In subsequent sections, we will configure *Azure DevOps Services* to use the pipeline **self-hosted** agent to perform application builds, container builds and containerized application deployments on Azure.

 ### E. Deploy Azure Container Registry
 **Approx. time to complete this section: 10 minutes**